Progern/ScyScannerApplication_V2/README.md

 # ScyScannerApplication_V2

 Android application to help tourists all over the world.
 Want to find a cheapest route?
 Or you want just to find a car, to drive all night!
-Maybe, you just want a hotel for few nights?
+Maybe, you just want a hotel for few days?
 This application will help you!

 Provides different field of features, such as: